piecioshka/test-angularjs-unit-test/README.md

 ## Setup

-As first, you should install `Karma`.
-It should be installed globalny.<br />
-Try to run `npm install -g karma-cli`.
+At first, you should install `Karma` globally, by command `npm install -g karma-cli`.

 ```
 npm install
-karma start
+npm test
 ```

 ## More